 How Can I Speed Up the Disability and Review Process?

-The process to qualify for disability benefits can be a long and confusing process.
+The process of qualifying for disability benefits can be a long and confusing process.
 An attorney can help make sure your application goes smoothly, which may help prevent delays.
-Our lawyers understand how the SSA reviews applications and can help you apply for benefits if you qualify.
+Your Social Security Disability lawyer understands how the SSA reviews applications and can help you apply for benefits if you qualify.

-We can help you prove that you are unable to do any substantial work because of your medical condition.
-Our attorneys can also gather evidence that your medical condition is a long-term condition that impacts your ability to earn income.
+They can help you prove that you are unable to do any substantial work because of your medical condition.
+Your attorney can also gather evidence that your medical condition is a long-term condition that impacts your ability to earn income.

 Applications can be denied for something as simple as a small error.
 The Social Security Administration may also need more evidence to support your condition.
 After being denied, you have 60 days from the date of the denial to file an appeal.

 The denial phase can be a lengthy process with a lot of steps.
-Our attorneys can represent you during an appeal, so you do not undertake this process alone.
+Your attorney can represent you during an appeal, so you do not undertake this process alone.

-At Farmer & Morris Law, PLLC, we have dedicated lawyers on staff who can advocate for you during the application process.
+At Farmer & Morris Law, PLLC, we have dedicated lawyers on staff, like attorney Andrea G. Farmer, who can advocate for you during the application process.
 Your Social Security Disability benefits are critical, and we can help you get approved.
-If you are denied benefits, we can also represent you during an appeals process.
+If you are denied benefits, we can also represent you during the appeals process.